NateEag/how-i-code/content/commenting-code.rst

 given algorithm or implementation was chosen, and to document workarounds (make sure to include all relevant URLs).

 ..
+TODO Link 'quality is finite' to that essay, once it's published.

+If a comment contains information someone other than a programmer may care about, then it's misplaced project documentation, and should be moved to an appropriate document (like the project specification).
+Remember that quality is finite, though, so for lower-priority programs or dev-only tools, having the docs just be comments or strings in the code is completely reasonable.

-Elaborate on next paragraph.
+..
+TODO Elaborate on next paragraph.
 It's true, but make it clear for a novice what it actually means, and why it matters.

 Every abstraction in a program should have a comment explaining what it is and how to use it (if the language supports `docstrings`_, use them for this purpose).

 That standard can be `enforced automatically`_, and with it your tools can help you understand abstractions quickly, by showing their documentation